libateq/tryton-documentation/administration/configuration/options.rst

         # Connection to an SQLite database
         uri = sqlite:///path/to/tryton/db.sqlite

+    The default value for this option is ``sqlite://`` if no other value is provided.

 path
     This is the path to the directory where Tryton stores data files such as